top of page

 May 2024

-This is the text of the interview between The Muses of Simon Marshall, Bean and Beanesse, and Olivia O'Grin in the influential but entirely fictitious Magazine, Drivel.
-The interview took place just before the legendary "Life and Times" exhibition by Simon Marshall in The Undercroft Gallery in Norwich in May, 2024.
+This is the text of the interview between Bean and Beanesse, the Muses of Simon Marshall, and Olivia O'Grin, printed in the influential but entirely fictitious Magazine, Drivel.

 Olivia O'Grin:

-Hello and welcome to Bean and Beanesse, current muses for the work of bad boy of the art scene, Simon Marshall.
+Hello and welcome to Bean and Beanesse, current Muses for the work of bad boy of the art scene, Simon Marshall.

-Thank you both for agreeing to find some time from your busy lives to speak to our readers.
+Thank you for agreeing to find some time from your busy lives to speak to our readers.

 To begin with it would be useful for our readers if you could give some idea of how you met Simon.